Malaysian movement control order: Sarawak

 On 19 July 2021, the Disaster Management Committee of Sibu has ordered that all business operators and their workers must be fully-vaccinated in order to continue working, and they must show a vaccination certificate at their shops' entrance.

-On 20 August 2021, the state government of Sarawak banned dining-in at restaurants, restricted businesses to operate from 5am to 8pm, and prohibited anyone from leaving their homes after 10pm except for emergencies.
+On 20 August 2021, the state government of Sarawak banned dining-in at restaurants, restricted businesses to operate from 5 am to 8 pm, and prohibited anyone from leaving their homes after 10 pm except for emergencies.
 Those rules affected the southern districts of Kuching, Bau, Lundu, Samarahan, Asajaya, Simunjan, Serian and Tebedu, due to a wave of Covid infections.
 They were implemented from 21 to 28 August.

 On 6 October 2021, interdistrict travel was allowed without needing a permit.

 Selangor

 On 10 October 2020, Senior Minister Ismail Sabri Yaakob announced that weddings would be limited to 250 people in the Klang District.
 An earlier announcement had limited weddings to 500 people.

 On 14 October 2020, the Klang Valley was placed under a Conditional Movement Control Order (CMCO) with inter-district movement prohibited until 27 October.
 96 roadblocks were set up to enforce this movement restriction with only workers with valid passes and authorisation letters being able to travel between districts.
 While offices, restaurants, and shopping malls remain open, they are subject to stricter health and social distancing rules.
 The CMCO also affects the Federal Territories of Kuala Lumpur and Putrajaya, which lie within the boundaries of Selangor.

 On 20 October 2020, employees in the private and public sectors, at the management and supervisory levels, in areas under the Conditional Movement Control Order (CMCO) were instructed to conduct remote work starting Thursday, 22 October.

 On 1 February 2021, the "State Investment, Industry and Commerce, and Small and Medium Entreprises" (SMEs) chairman Teng Chang Khim announced that Selangor's Chinese New Year celebration will be held online via social media due to the ongoing pandemic.

 On 17 May 2021, the Malaysian Health Ministry indicated that it may order a total shutdown in Selangor if current Movement Control Order restrictions are unable to curb a sharp spike in cases in that state.
 Due to recent daily cases rising up to over 2,000, the government has enacted an Emergency Movement Control Order on July 3 for two weeks on most of the state, except for several districts in the north.

 On 3 July 2021, the Works Ministry ordered all construction work in EMCO areas to be stopped.
 Only critical maintenance, repair, and wiring works are allowed if they have appointments.

 On 17 July 2021, the EMCO placed over eight districts in Selangor ended.
 Only four locations in Damansara, Ampang, Klang, and Batu remained under EMCO until July 31.